-The Master of Public Policy and Administration (MPPA) is awarded for completion of a two-year, 48-credit degree program and a full-time summer internship.
-Eight core courses and an internship are required.
+The Master of Public Policy and Administration (MPPA) at the UMass Amherst School of Public Policy is a two-year, 48-credit degree program.
+Eight core courses and a full-time summer internship are required.
 Elective courses comprise the remaining credits of the curriculum.
 At least three electives must be selected from the pool of SPP program electives, while others may be chosen from a larger pool of free electives, which are UMass courses that meet the approval of the student's adviser.
 Within the MPPA curriculum, students may choose to specialize in a particular policy area or focus on honing a specific skillset.

 - Politics and the Policy Process examines the influence of political factors on the initiation, formulation, and implementation of public policy.
 The goal of the course is to give students the background necessary to devise strategies to develop public policy.